KVD Vegan Beauty Sale: Up to 75% Off Liquid Lipstick Eyeliner and More

-KVD Vegan Beauty Sale: Take Up to 75% Off Liquid Lipstick, Tattoo Eyeliner and More
+KVD Vegan Beauty Sale: Get Up to 75% Off Liquid Lipstick, Tattoo Eyeliner and More

 If you've been thinking about trying vegan makeup, now's a particularly good time: KVD Vegan Beauty is having a major sale on a full range of beauty products, including eyeliner, lipstick, eyeshadow and contouring palettes.